UOC/UOC-IOS-Libraries/README.md

 ##Introduction

-This is an iOS library with the login functions to UOC Campus and with the OpenApi operations
+This iOS library contains the login functions for UOC Campus and the calls to the OpenAPI.

 #ToDo